 Some communities are only resistant to anti-racism initiatives because they don't understand their school's approach and goals.
 They might just need to warm to your plans.

 Consider holding a workshop or open evening with parents to explain your plans to them.
-Or, if you want to get started before social distancing has eased, send a letter to parents and staff and post a message on your website.

 However you convey your message, try to explain: